 The European studies indicate that for SLIT to be effective, the total dose given in a month should be 50-500 times higher than the dose given by injection (allergy shots).

-Sublingual immunotherapy is not currently covered by health insurance companies in the United States because it is ineffective as it is done here.
+Sublingual immunotherapy drops are not currently covered by health insurance companies in the United States because they are ineffective as administered here.
 Practitioners who bill sublingual drops to insurers are using billing codes intended for conventional allergy shots, which is illegal.

 Sublingual immunotherapy tablets for some allergens, including grass pollen and ragweed pollen, are now available and FDA approved.
 These are appropriate for patients whose main allergen is grass or ragweed pollen, and who wish to receive immunotherapy for these allergens.
 While sublingual drops remain ineffective, these high dose tablets are effective and offer a treatment option for some patients.
 Ask your allergist for more information.